Privanetix node

 Storage: 100GB available

-Memory: 4GB RAM Processor: 8 cores, x86 architecture
+Processor: 8 cores or above, x86 architecture

 Network: Public static IP

-Port: Open TCP port 8181
+Port: Open TCP port 8181 Level B:

 OS: Debian/Ubuntu (Recommended)